Image: AN NGUYEN/Shutterstock.com

 Pumpkins are a member of the cucurbit family along with cantaloupe, cucumbers, squash, watermelon, and gourds.

-Evidence of pumpkin consumption dates as far back as 7,000 to 13,000 B.C. to cliff dwelling Native Americans in the southwestern United States and in northern areas of South America such as Mexico and Peru.
-These tribes cultivated pumpkins before Europeans arrived and likely passed them on to the rest of the world, spreading to East Asia in the sixteenth or seventeenth centuries.
+Evidence of pumpkin consumption dates as far back as 7,000 to 13,000 B.C. to cliff dwellers in the U.S. Southwest and northern areas of South America.
+Europeans arrived and likely passed them on to the rest of the world in the sixteenth or seventeenth centuries.

 While pumpkins are typically thought of as being orange with smooth skin, varieties range from white or orange to green with either a bumpy or smooth texture, and from solid colored to striped.

 Pumpkins require full sun with temperatures of at least 65 to 75°F. They will grow in sandy soil but need ample irrigation during blossoming and fruit set.
 Crop rotation with noncucurbits is ideal for disease and pest control.

 Pumpkins develop both male and female ?owers on the same plant and require honeybees for pollination.
 Plants are pollinated at di?erent times, requiring multiple harvests throughout

 As plants grow, pruning produces larger fruit.
 Mature fruit must be harvested before a hard freeze, though a light frost can be tolerated.
 Fruit color is often the best indicator of maturity.

 Pumpkins are hand-harvested and prone to damage from rough handling as cuts and bruises are entry points for pests and disease.

 A host of insects can play havoc with development and growth, including beetles, thrips, aphids, melonworms, cutworms and pickleworms.
 Other pests include grasshoppers, leaf hoppers, leafminers, nematodes, root maggots, spider mites, squash bugs, squash vine borers, and wireworms.